Tres Marlins

 Water sports for all ages!
 Take a parasail ride, go snorkeling or scuba diving – in addition to fishing, Cabo is known for its underwater beauty.
 You can also rent jet skis, fly boards, stand up paddle boards, and learn how to surf.
 There are lots of surf spots for all levels, and if you are a beginner, surfing lessons are available.

-If you are fishing from the shore, you will not need a fishing license.
-However, Mexico has strict fishing regulations for fishing from boats.
+If you are fishing from the shore, you will not need a license.
+However, Mexico has strict regulations for fishing from boats.
 Essentially, every person aboard a boat that has fishing equipment on board is required to have a license.

 You can purchase a daily, weekly, monthly, or yearly fishing license via CONAPESCA.